Bedarra Island: Luxury Great Barrier Reef Accommodation

 In 1770, Captain James Cook sailed his ship the Endeavour amidst the small group of islands he would go on to chart as the ‘Family Isles’.
-He named the largest island of the group ‘The Father Isle’ and titled it Dunk Island, the second largest island of the group - Bedarra - he named ‘The Mother Isle’ and the remaining islands were noted as ‘The Children’ which include the beautiful Timana.
+He named the largest (or father isle) Dunk Island.
+He named the second largest (mother isle) Bedarra Island, and the remaining islands were noted as ‘The Children’, which include the beautiful Timana.

-In the mid 1940's renowned Australian artist Noel Wood and his wife settled and lived at Doorila Bay on East Bedarra Island until 1993, and there are echoes of his art and flair scattered over the entire island.
+In the mid 1940's, renowned Australian artist Noel Wood and his wife settled and lived at Doorila Bay on East Bedarra Island until 1993.
+Echoes of his art and flair are scattered over Bedarra Island.

-There are a handful of private residences on East Bedarra and all proprietors are committed to the conservation and preservation of this sacred piece of land.
+There are a handful of private residences on Bedarra Island and all proprietors are committed to the conservation and preservation of this sacred piece of land.

-We hope to welcome you, and share in the natural beauty of one of far North Queensland’s best kept secrets.
+We hope to welcome you to Bedarra Island, and share in the natural beauty of one of Far North Queensland’s best kept secrets.